Women in Russia: Sports

 Russia has a long history of successful female skaters and gymnasts.
 Figure skating is a popular sport; in the 1960s the Soviet Union rose to become a dominant power in figure skating, especially in pairs skating and ice dancing; and this continued even after the fall the USSR.
 Artistic Gymnastics are among Russia's most popular sports; Svetlana Khorkina is one of the most successful female gymnasts of all time.
-One of the most famous tennis players is Maria Sharapova who became the #1 Tennis players in the world at only the age of 18.
+One of the most famous tennis players is Maria Sharapova who became the No. 1 tennis player in the world at only the age of 18.
 Russian women are also internationally successful in many other sports, such as athletics, basketball, tennis and volleyball.

 Human trafficking

 As in other former communist countries, the fall of the state planned economy after the collapse of the USSR, led to increased socioeconomic problems, such as unemployment, insecurity and crime.
 This created a fertile ground for human trafficking, especially sex trafficking.

 Women and children who live in poverty are at most risk of becoming trafficking victims.
 Prostitution in Russia has spread rapidly in recent years, with women from small towns and rural areas migrating (willing or unwillingly) to big cities such as Moscow, St. Petersburg, Omsk, or Yekaterinburg to engage in prostitution.
 Russian women are also lured abroad with sham promises of jobs such as dancers, models, waitresses or domestic helpers and end up caught in forced prostitution situations.
 However, Russia has ratified the UN Trafficking Protocol, and has taken steps to curb this phenomenon.